Skip to main content

 This $1,000 foldable is far better than I ever anticipated

 The foldable market has grown year over year, and there are more and more players in the space.
-After conquering most of Africa, Tecno is branching out into more regions, and with the latest Phantom V Fold 2, it’s easy to see why the brand has been successful so far.
+After capturing a large portion of the African market, Tecno is branching out into more regions, and with the latest Phantom V Fold 2, it’s easy to see why the brand has been successful so far.

 “At a glance” is 9to5Google’s mini-review format where we offer quick insights on a product that our team has spent time using, just in a bite-size article that focuses on our favorite parts or the most important things to know.